anon-blue/anon.blue/README.txt

 lephant gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
 gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
-gggggggggggggggggggggghhrllo mg my name is davrennbbbbbhnjggggggggggggggggg this is a letter to mu future sggggggggggggggggggggggggggggggggggggggggggggggggggggg gggggggjhow does one fined the soul when its too far to be seenggwherehelpgggyu;
+gggggggggggggggggggggghhrllo mg my name is davrennbbbbbhnjggggggggggggggggg this is a letter to mu future self, hope yit will reach me ggggggggggggggggggggggggg gggggggjhow does one fined the soul when its too far to be seenggwherehelpgggyu;
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;I want to go home whesdsdasd asdasdasdasdasdasdadadadadadadafuckfuckfuckfuck   @@@@@@@@@@@@whythothisiscrazy